What to Pack for a Ski Trip

 Socks

 Could be the difference between a good day or a bad day.
 Get a good pair of socks, either a tall woolen pair or if you’re vegan/environmentally conscious, opt for some eco socks made from Tencel that will still keep your feet warm and dry!
 Also, make sure you don’t let your socks bunch up under your boots- it will make your foot go numb.
+You’re welcome.
+Save space in your luggage by packing your socks and goggles in your ski boots.

 Protective Gear